pmj/virtio-net-osx/readme.md

 ## Binaries

-I'll provide binary KEXTs once the driver is actually useful.
-Unless you're a developer, there is currently *nothing* useful you can do with this driver.
+I'll provide binary KEXTs once the driver is actually useful for kernel debugging (if possible) and development activity has died down enough to sensibly make an official release.

 Until it's done, you'll need to compile it yourself.
 This repository contains an XCode 4 project with which the KEXT can be built in a single step.
 The KEXT should work on versions 10.5 (Leopard) through 10.7 (Lion), but so far has only